ourcodingclub/ourcodingclub.github.io/_tutorials/time.md

 setwd("~/Downloads/CC-time-series-master")
 ```

 Next, load (`library()`) the packages needed for this tutorial.
-If this the first time you're using these packages, you'll need to install them first (e.g. by runnign `install.packages("ggplot2)` and afterwards you can load them using `library()`.
+If this the first time you're using these packages, you'll need to install them first (e.g. by running `install.packages("ggplot2)` and afterwards you can load them using `library()`.
 You only need to install packages once, but you have to load them in every new `RStudio` session.

 ```r
 library(ggplot2)